51m0n397/IoT2020Course/README.md

 ## Part 1: Python virtual environmental station
-In this first part the environmental station is simulated using a python script.
+In this first part the environmental stations are simulated using a python script.

 ### Architecture
 ![](/images/architecture1.png)